cybearl/cypack/README.md

 - `getCGASStatus`: Returns the current status of the application, or the application marker only if specified, in the Cybearl General API System (CGAS) format.

+### CyBuffer class (backend)
+- `CyBuffer`: A class that extends the Uint8Array class with additional methods to read and write data.

 ### Error utilities (backend)
 Contains a set of base error that follows the Cybearl error format, and other error-related utilities.
 - `BaseError`: The base error class that all Cybearl errors inherit from.